NishaJahir/demoshop_2.1.0/meta/documents/user_guide_en.md

 Novalnet system (via asynchronous) transmits information about all transaction and their status to the merchant’s system.
 Notification / Webhook URL Configuration:

-1. Login into your merchant account at the [Novalnet Merchant Administration Portal](https://admin.novalnet.de/).
+1. Login into your merchant account at the [Novalnet Admin Portal](https://admin.novalnet.de/).
 2. Navigate to the tab **PROJECT**
 3. Select the corresponding product
 4. Project Overview